Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The application utilizes a JSONP endpoint (`source/jsonp.php`) to fetch data.
 This endpoint insecurely reflects the user-controlled `callback` parameter directly into its JavaScript response.
 Because this vulnerable endpoint is hosted on the local server, it is implicitly trusted by the `'self'` CSP directive.
 By manually constructing a script tag in the DOM that points to this endpoint with a malicious payload in the callback parameter, an attacker tricks the server into serving arbitrary JavaScript that the CSP authorizes and the browser executes.

+Explanation of why the Medium level payload failed: The Medium payload simply copied the static, hardcoded nonce.
+The High level removes the nonce entirely and sets a strict 'self' policy, completely relying on JSONP endpoint requests for dynamic script execution.

 ## 14. Javascript